 by Karen Carr, Founder, L'Arche Wavecrest

-When I first attended the Faith & Sharing retreat with Jean Vanier, my intention was to learn.
+When I first attended the Faith & Sharing retreat, my intention was to learn.
 I couldn’t have anticipated this event would be the beginning of a personal transformation and community expansion.

-I had been working as a Special Ed teacher and a friend of mine introduced me to the writings of Jean Vanier, inviting me to attend this special conference.
+I had been working as a Special Ed teacher and a friend of mine invited me to attend this special conference.
 Attendees at the retreat included people with disabilities, assistants from L’Arche communities, as well as people wanting to learn more about L’Arche, like myself.
 I met a group of people from Orange County who were interested in starting a L’Arche community back in California.
 There were about 300 attendees, but it felt like we were one big family.
-Everyone was so excited to be there, and to learn from Jean Vanier.
+Everyone was so excited to be there.

 As a school teacher, I had summers off, so the summer following the retreat, I visited three L’Arche communities in France.
 I felt so at home, and didn’t want to leave the mission of L’Arche!
 After some discernment and seeking out opportunities, God opened the perfect fit for me to get involved right away.
 I took a one-year sabbatical away from teaching to live in a L’Arche community in Compiegne.

 During my time in France, I took on many roles and responsibilities with L’Arche.
 As an Assistant and later as a House Coordinator, I performed many duties and responsibilities to help with the daily life of individuals, but I received so much more than I gave.